arijitdey22/Skew_SMART_Codes/README.md

 # Skew_SMART_Codes
-This repository contains the codes for Simulation of the SMART with skewed outcome
+This repository contains the codes for the project of the SMART with skewed outcome.